fran-tor/to-do-app/README.md

 ./mvnw spring-boot:run
 ```

-4. Move to the frontend directory.
+4. Move to the frontend directory (Using a different terminal session).

 ```bash
 cd ../frontend